Terms & Conditions

 If the credit card we have complained about remains open with an outstanding balance, there is a possibility that your redress will be utilised to reduce your balance.
-We must remind you that our fees are due from any financial benefit received.
-We therefore expect to receive 25% + VAT (less any administration fee) of the amount by which your debt has been reduced.
+We therefore expect to receive 25% + VAT of any offer received.
 Please be reminded that you are able to use the Credit Card in question to satisfy our fees.

 Failure to Pay Fees

 If we recover your money and you don’t pay our fees, we have the authority to validate your application details with a Credit Reference Agency.
 We also reserve the right to perform a trace search on you if you fail to comply with the terms set out in your agreement to assist in recovering our fees.

 Cancellation PeriodYou are entitled to cancel this agreement at any point.
 If you do so within 14 days of signing this agreement, there will be no charge.
 After the 14 day cooling off period has lapsed, cancellations may be charged at an hourly rate of £50 per hour for the work completed.
 Should you wish to cancel, please complete our online cancellation form on this page or contact us for a hard copy of the form.
 Please note, if you wish to cancel after an offer has been made by your lender, you will be liable for our fees of 25%+VAT of the offer made.